holman/dotfiles/library/README.md

 I've added this directory for a simple rsync for additional customizations that I've made.
-These are primarily workflows that I enjoy using such as copy path & open with atom
+These are primarily workflows that I enjoy using such as copy path & open with vscode